Prevent. Protect. Immunize - European Immunization Week in Georgia

-24 countries in Europe unite efforts to combat infectious deceases throughout the week
+24 countries in Europe unite efforts to combat infectious diseases throughout the week

-16-22 April, 2007.
-Tbilisi, Georgia.
+16 April, 2007 - Tbilisi, Georgia.
 The Ministry of Labour, Health and Social Affairs in collaboration with the National Centre for Disease Control, WHO and UNICEF is leading the communication efforts related to the European Immunization Week.
 The main goal of this one week campaign is to raise awareness of the population about the benefits of immunization.
-The Week's core message is: prevent, protect, immunize.
+The week's core message is: "prevent, protect, immunize".